v5ma/selfawarenetworks/a0287zstar.md

 "Significant temporal clusters of image/percept decoding exist in the SCP range throughout image presentation, but not for alpha/beta amplitude.
 (Right) Temporal generalization matrices showing significant generalization across a large proportion of the image presentation duration." https://www.biorxiv.org/content/10.1101/2022.03.18.484861v1

-Tomorrow begins NAPOT Theory Revision 3.
-I think it will knock your socks off.
-"The modern theory of antimatter began in 1928 in a paper by Paul Dirac.
-The Schrödinger wave equation for electrons predicted the possibility of antielectrons.
-Discovered in 1932 & named positrons."

 "Spatiotemporal properties of glutamate input support direction selectivity in the dendrites of retinal starburst amacrine cells"
 "Using a connectomics-inspired computational model, we demonstrate that input kinetics play an important role in shaping direction selectivity at low stimulus velocities.
 Together, these results provide direct support for the ‘space-time wiring’ model for direction selectivity." https://www.biorxiv.org/content/10.1101/2022.07.12.499686v1

-functional fractal pattern of heterogeneity at the person level and at the neuron level, but perhaps this is means each neuron has an identity or an address that represents a specific memory through its learned connections and a specific pattern to its exit terminal network when its action potentials (of different scales) fire (transmitting phase waves differentials with neurotransmitters).
+Functional fractal pattern of heterogeneity at the person level and at the neuron level, but perhaps this is means each neuron has an identity or an address that represents a specific memory through its learned connections and a specific pattern to its exit terminal network when its action potentials (of different scales) fire (transmitting phase waves differentials with neurotransmitters).
 "Neural diversity quenches the dynamic volatility of balanced neural networks" "Heterogeneity is the norm in biology.
 The brain is no different: neuronal cell-types are myriad, reflected through their cellular morphology, type, excitability, connectivity motifs and ion channel distributions" https://www.biorxiv.org/content/10.1101/2022.08.25.505270v1